ggranum/entity-forge/README.md

 # EntityForge

-An integer isn't a data type, it's a compiler hint.
+An integer isn't a data type.
+It's a compiler hint.

 ## Models aren't just bundles of generic primitives.